-Including work from home jobs for mums, work from home entry jobs and admin work from home.
+Including work from home jobs for mums, part time home based jobs and admin work from home.

 There are lots of ways to earn money as a mum, regardless of if you’re looking to supplement your existing income or looking to start bringing money in after maternity leave.

-And no, we aren’t talking about small change here, these are real home based jobs for mums.
+And no, we aren’t talking about small change here, these are real home based opportunities for mums.

 With the UK currently not showing any signs of following the Scandinavian countries in their approach to flexible working, many of us working mums have to turn away from traditional employment and find jobs working from home.

 No matter your skill, there will be a home based job for you; you just need to go out and find them.
-Have a look at my 101 Genuine Work From Home Jobs in the UK post for more home based work inspiration.
+If you are looking for more home working ideas then have a look at:

 Many stay at home mums fear being scammed while working mums don’t want the hassle of declaring their extra income to HMRC.

-But if you’re willing to jump through a few hoops and do a bit of research, then home based working can be amazing and fit around your family.
+But if you’re willing to jump through a few hoops and do a bit of research, then permanent home based working can be amazing and offer flexible hours.